-This will be the 11th 3v3 World Championships global program released by Blizzard.
-With action-packed gameplay and brand new opportunities for players and organizers to get involved, the stories forged in the arena this year will never be forgotten.
+This will be the 12th World of Warcraft 3v3 global program released by Blizzard.
+With action-packed gameplay and brand-new opportunities for players and organizers to get involved, the stories forged in the Arena this year will never be forgotten.

-Assemble your team and queue up; glory awaits for those who want it most!
+Assemble your team and queue up; glory awaits those who want it most!

-Do I need a team of 4 players to sign up and compete?
+Do I need a team of four players to sign up and compete?

 Nope!
-4-player rosters are optional at all stages of the Arena World Championship; you only ever need a total of 3 players to have an eligible team.
-4-player rosters can provide a lot of flexibility, however, so it’s often worth finding a 4th player to round out your team.
+Four-player rosters are optional at all stages of the Arena World Championship; you only ever need a total of three players to have an eligible team.
+Four-player rosters can provide a lot of flexibility, however, so it’s often worth finding a fourth player to round out your team.

 What happens to my points if I leave my team?

-As mentioned in the rules, points are awarded to the team itself, not individual players.
+Points are awarded to the team itself, not individual players.
 So, if you leave your team and join another team, you don’t bring any points with you.
-There are some specific scenarios that can occur if multiple players leave the same team at the same time—read more about that in section 5.3 of our official rules.
+There are some specific scenarios that can occur if multiple players leave the same team at the same time—read more about that in section 5.3.

 I’m a citizen in one eligible country and have a valid work visa in another eligible country.
 Where do I compete?

-The Region that you will compete in corresponds to your Blizzard account’s country.
-If this is not set to the country you wish to compete in, you must update the Blizzard account’s country of residence prior to competing.
+The region that you will compete in corresponds to the country specified in your Blizzard account.
+If this is not set to the country you wish to compete in, you must update your Blizzard account’s country of residence prior to competing.

 I have moved countries since I created my Blizzard account.
 How do I update it?

-Please contact our customer service team to begin the process of updating your Blizzard account credentials.
+Please contact our Customer Service team to begin the process of updating your Blizzard account credentials—it’s quick and easy!
 Read our support article for more instructions.